-But there are faster methods that can be implemented while your trees and bushes grow.
+Fortunately, there are faster methods that can be implemented while your trees and bushes grow.

-them to a fence, a post or even tied to the top of your bird feeder
+This can be done by gathering a fallen branch or two and attaching them to a fence, a post, or even tied to the top of your bird feeder pole.

 Evergreens provide added protection because of their hiding ability.